ewunder8/CPMAssessment/README.md

 # CPMAssessment

-Need to save API Key in OS enviorment variable to access NYT API.
+Need to save API Key in OS environment variable to access NYT API.
 Reach out to Eric for key.